 The type of movement and the variety of tasks performed also play a role in the calorie burn.
 Warehouse jobs often require a combination of activities, including walking, climbing stairs, and operating machinery.
 These diverse movements engage different muscle groups and increase the overall energy expenditure during the work shift.

-See also How many calories are in a wiener
+See also How many calories in three egg whites

 Additionally, personal factors such as body weight and physical conditioning can impact calorie burn in the warehouse.
 Individuals with higher body weight typically require more energy to perform the same tasks, resulting in a higher calorie expenditure.
 Those who have a higher level of physical fitness may also have greater stamina and can sustain higher levels of activity, further increasing calorie burn.